yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 To address the challenge of an under-constrained optical flow problem, we can compute ```lower resolution``` versions of the images by ```downsampling``` them.
 This downsampling process involves ```averaging pixel values``` within small windows to create new low-resolution images.
 As we move to lower resolutions, the ```magnitude of motion decreases```, allowing the optical flow constraint equation to become **valid** again.
 By iteratively downsampling and adjusting the scale of motion, we can reach a resolution where the optical flow constraint equation holds **true**, enabling accurate estimation of optical flow.

-Below are the steps of Coarse-to-Fine Estimation algorithm using Lucas-Kanade:
+Below are the steps of the Coarse-to-Fine Estimation algorithm using Lucas-Kanade:

 <div align="center">
   <img src= "https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/dce17590-5b20-42e5-adbf-a7a7cd1fbc9f" width="500" height="450"/>